 These past couple weeks in Seattle have brought more sunshine and several rad, last days of summer.
 I’ve been grateful to be able to work on a handful of fun projects – take a peek at what I’ve been up to the last week.
 You’ll see some sketches for a tee I’m working on with Shillingford, a woodfire pizza oven! (photo: Angela), a Nordstrom wedding campaign, and a few other goodies.

 I’ve been super grateful for the opportunity to work on this campaign for the Nordstrom Shoe Clearance sale this past month.
-Take a peek at a few screenshots below and head over to the main site for a few more pieces throughout the website nordstrom.com Also, I’ve attached some versions that didn’t make the cut but are pretty rad too.
+I created the illustration and typgraphy for the piece with Art Direction from Toby Milner and Moon Chang.
+Take a peek at a few screenshots below and some versions that didn’t make the cut but are pretty rad too.
+Edit: Recently, this campaign was featured in the book BASIC, which highlights nice typography from around the globe.

 I was super excited to contribute to this rad skate app – ONE UP.
 More details to follow but from the looks of things, this is gonna be a filthy project!